charlie-vf/lotr-quiz-game/README.md

 ## **Purpose**

-This eleven-question quiz game was designed mostly for fans of Lord of The Rings to test their knowledge of less obvious topics in the LoTR-universe.
+This eleven-question quiz game was designed both for fans of Lord of The Rings to test their knowledge and for others to learn all about the series.

 ## **User Design and Experience**